camunda/camunda/CONTRIBUTING.md

 - `engine`  is the implementation of the event stream processor
 - `broker` contains the Zeebe broker which is the server side of Zeebe
 - `client-java` contains the Java Zeebe client
+- `atomix` contains transport, membership, and consensus algorithms
+- `benchmark` contains utilities the team uses to run load tests
+- `exporters/elasticsearch-exporter` contains the official Elasticsearch exporter for Zeebe
+- `journal` contains the append-only log used by the consensus algorithm
+- `snapshots` module abstracting how state snapshots (i.e. `zb-db`) are handled

 ## Report issues or contact developers